NachoColl/blockchain-web-services/docs/index.md

 In addition, Blockchain Web Services incorporates a Marketplace for developers to publish their Smart Contracts and for companies to get access to hundreds of validated, secured, and state-of-the-art solutions.

-We envision millions of developers and companies calling Blockchain Web Services API as their gateway point for blockchain(s).

 <br/>

 <p align="center">